upcs/cs341-project-ss2020-swift/README.md

 Our peers reported two bugs (one was reported twice).
 One was that the social media buttons at the bottom of the page were nonfunctional (Issues 68 and 69).
 Since these were placeholders in case we had time to implement social media sharing, this bug was resolved by simply removing them.
 The other bug concerned the stat names, which would overflow their boxes and push subsequent names further down (Issue #46).
 This was resolved by adding in css attributes for text-wrapping as well as adaptive height for that grid-area.

 ## Cross-Browser Compatibility
 The majority of our reported issues were related to cross-browser functionality.
 Safari handles sizing differently than most browsers, using an older method to interpret percentages.
 When the height of an item within a grid is defined by percentage, that percentage is of the entire screen size, not of the parent grid.
 Thus, specific styling had to be implemented for the statistics sidebar and alert windows in Safari, using vh instead of % for sizing.

-A specific style sheet was also developed for users on mobile devices.
+A specific style sheet was also developed for users on mobile devices and windows that were sized to thinner than a square aspect ratio.
+This ensured that our website had the best presentation possible at all sizes of browser windows, even though a majority will likely be at the regular 16:9 aspect ratio on desktop.
+When the size of the window crosses a certain threshold, a flash of light or dark (based on theme) will happen and the layout will switch to "vertical" or "horizontal" accordingly.
+The traditional "horizontal" layout has the settings bar off to the left with the map on the right.
+The vertical layout has the map at the top of the screen with the settings bar sandwiched between the map and the bottom bar.

 ### Known Issues